Void Stranger: Gray's Story

-The game begins with a cold opening cutscene of a woman named Gray jumping into a mysterious and perfectly square hole.
+The game begins with a cold opening cutscene of what appears to be a black hole enveloping the Earth, displaying the developers' logo, followed by a cut to a woman named Gray jumping into a mysterious and perfectly square hole.

 Gray quickly acquires the void rod, which enables the main gameplay mechanic of picking up and moving tiles.

 Gray progresses through a long series of puzzle rooms in an enigmatic dungeon, which is initially known as The Void.

 At times, Gray encounters different hard-to-explain characters and scenes that range from whimsical to eldritch.

 Some of these characters hint towards a deeper backstory involving seven ancient Void Lords that rule the different realms of the dungeon.

 There are also hints towards unconventional methods of traversing The Void.

 Gradually-spaced cutscenes throughout the game reveal information about Gray's story before entering the dungeon.

 Gray, formerly an outlaw with no memory of her past, becomes the guardian of Lily, a princess with rebellious tendencies.
 When Lily is manipulated into an arranged marriage with Johann, a king who secretly seeks power through sacrifices to the Void Lords, Gray intervenes.
 Betrayed by Johann, Gray escapes imprisonment and confronts him during the wedding ceremony.
 Lily, realizing the truth, makes a desperate contract with the Void Lords to protect Gray, sacrificing herself and vanishing into the Void.
 This reveals the backstory of the game's opening: Gray ventures into the Void to rescue Lily.

 After, navigating its labyrinthine depths and uncovering remnants of the Void Lords' history, she reaches the Void's end, and is forced to choose between saving Lily or Lily's unborn child.
 Choosing the child, Gray is transported to modern times.